 You and your spouse may conduct a questioning of each other, under oath, to ask for more information and documents.

-A court reporter is present at the questioning and records everything that is said.
-The transcript can then be used in evidence.
+A court reporter is present at the questioning and records everything that each party says.
+Either party can then use the transcript in evidence.
 A spouse being questioned may also be required to produce certain further information or to take certain action through legal promises, called undertakings.

 Consult with or hire experts where you need better evidence to inform and make your case.

 You may chose to hire experts to help you with the information you need to resolve your matter.
 This may include a home appraiser, business valuator, accountant, or parenting expert.